SysML Requirements Modeling

 This example displays several top level Requirements such as 'Easy to Use' and then breaks those Requirements down into more refined Requirements such as the 'Graphical User interface'.

 Building the Requirements Model

-Enterprise Architect provides comprehensive support for requirements modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new requirement elements from scratch, building them up from text entries.
+Enterprise Architect provides comprehensive support for Requirement Modeling, particularly through the Specification Manager, which you can use to: display existing model diagram elements in text format; edit sets of new requirements imported from a document, spreadsheet or Requirements Management tool; or create new Requirement elements from scratch, building them up from text entries.

-You can also generate a starter SysML Requirements model from templates supplied in the Model Wizard ( ).
+You can also generate a starter SysML Requirements model from templates supplied in the 'Create from Pattern' tab (Model Wizard) ().
 These include:

 - One Level Requirement Hierarchy

 - Two Level Requirement Hierarchy

 - Composite Requirement Hierarchy